 Skip to Content

-Direct Relief responds to Ebola Outbreak in DRC
+Direct Relief Responds to Ebola Outbreak in Central Africa

 SANTA BARBARA, Calif.
-(KEYT) Direct Relief has moved quickly to respond to the Ebola outbreak.
+(KEYT) – Direct Relief is moving quickly to respond to the Ebola outbreak.

-At least 48 Ebola deaths and nearly 1,000 cases have been confirmed by US Centers for Disease Control and the World Health Organization (WHO) in teh DRC and Uganda.
+At least 48 Ebola deaths and nearly 1,000 cases have been confirmed by US Centers for Disease Control and the World Health Organization (WHO) in the DRC and Uganda.

 Some of the people who have died have been health care workers responding to Ebola.